stephnna/interactive-quiz-game_/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank andrian who made the first design and Microverse
+We would like to thank the original designer of this question which was a test question View the origin document: [@stephnna](https://docs.google.com/document/d/1_e75wXocwZF-IdeqDwvWR52deU34gGokVGthlI-MmAk/edit#heading=h.3qmrs766hafj)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>